 It happens every year…the first signs of spring start showing up and I immediately run around celebrating the end of winter.
 Packing away my warm clothes, shaving my legs and digging out my swimsuits.
-But the reality is that Cape Town’s winter comes in waves, retreating and coming back a couple more times before summer officially hits towards the end of October.
+But the reality is that Cape Town’s summer comes in waves, with winter retreating and coming back a couple more times before summer officially hits towards the end of October.
 But around August every year, nature shows the first signs of spring with a beautiful yellow display out towards Bot River, just an hour’s drive from the city.
 This is where to find the canola fields in Cape Town.

 Where To Find Canola Fields In Cape Town